Death Becomes Her: Plot

 After returning home, Madeline belittles Ernest, who snaps and pushes her down the stairs, breaking her neck.
 However, she inexplicably survives and Ernest takes her to the hospital, where she is deemed to be clinically dead.
 Ernest considers her reanimation to be a miracle and repairs her body at home.
-When Helen arrives and secretly discusses her plan to murder Madeline, Madeline shoots her with a shotgun.
-The blast leaves a large hole in Helen's torso, but she remains alive, revealing that she has also taken Lisle's potion.
+When Helen arrives and secretly tries to discuss her plan with Ernest to murder Madeline, Madeline shoots Helen with a shotgun.
+The blast leaves a large hole in Helen's torso but she remains alive, revealing that she has also taken Lisle's potion.
 Helen and Madeline fight before reconciling.
 Depressed at the reality of their situation, Ernest prepares to leave, but Helen and Madeline persuade him to repair their bodies first.
 Realizing they will need regular maintenance, they scheme to have Ernest drink the potion to ensure his permanent availability.

 The pair forcibly bring him to Lisle, who offers him the potion in exchange for his surgical skills.
-Ernest rejects immortality, afraid of being forced to spend eternity with Madeline and Helen and enduring the same physical damage the pair have already suffered.
+Ernest rejects immortality, afraid of being forced to spend eternity with Madeline and Helen and enduring the same physical damage the pair has already suffered.
 He flees with the potion but becomes trapped on the roof.
-Helen and Madeline implore Ernest to drink the potion to survive an impending fall, but he throws it away, before surviving the fall by landing in Lisle's pool and escaping, leaving the pair in despair as they realize they must depend on each other for companionship and maintenance—forever.
+Helen and Madeline implore Ernest to drink the potion to survive an impending fall, but he throws it away before surviving the fall by landing in Lisle's pool and escaping, leaving the pair in despair as they realize they must depend on each other for companionship and maintenance—forever.

-Thirty-seven years later, Madeline and Helen attend Ernest's funeral, where he is eulogized as having achieved true immortality by living an adventurous and fulfilling life and growing a large family.
-Now grotesque parodies of their former selves, Helen and Madeline mock the eulogy and leave.
+Thirty-seven years later, Madeline and Helen attend Ernest's funeral, where he is eulogized as having achieved true immortality by living an adventurous and fulfilling life and ending up with a large family after meeting his second wife, Claire, at age 50.
+Now grotesque parodies of their former selves, with peeling paint and putty covering most of their grey, cadaverous flesh, Helen and Madeline mock the eulogy and leave.
 Outside, Helen trips and falls down a flight of steps, dragging Madeline with her.
-Their bodies break apart, and Helen sardonically asks Madeline if she remembers where they parked their car.
+Their bodies break apart, leaving them as disembodied heads, and Helen sardonically asks Madeline if she remembers where they parked their car.